Profile of John Henrys, Head of Analytics, Systems Performance and Innovation

 Mr Henrys said: ‘My role is looking at quality and standards, analysing data, implementing new strategies and ensuring that we are working as effectively as possible.'

 Mr Henrys, whose specialisms are geography and business information technology, spent the first part of his career in the West Midlands, working with schools and the local authority before he joined Corby Business Academy as Vice Principal for curriculum.
 He relinquished his classroom role after becoming Principal in 2012.

-He said: ‘The main key focus for both of the schools is teaching and learning and that is the thing we are really pushing.
-It is making sure that staff are up to speed with their response to the new qualifications and that we are working together as professionals to support one another.
+He said: ‘We need to ensure that we are working as effectively as we can in key areas of our operation.
 We want to make sure we are talking to the right people, linked into the right groups of schools and using all of the data possible to gauge our progress.